28 Proven Ways to Get a Work Promotion Without Asking

 4. Build Trust With Your Manager

 Build a good relationship with your manager by being the “safe pair of hands.”
-That means you are the one that does not drop the ball on an important task or deliverable.
+That means you are the one who does not drop the ball on an important task or deliverable.
 If you communicate enough with your manager, you will understand the state of the business and also understand their goals.

 Building Manager Trust Tip: Don’t just ask what to do; state the problem and what decision you think is the right one.
 If your manager agrees to your solution or even tweaks it a little, you build a bond of trust.